I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

-Can someone else drive my car if I’m unable to?
+Can someone else drive my vehicle if I’m unable to?

 If you need someone else to drive your vehicle you have two options:

-- Add them to your policy temporarily.
+- Add them to your policy.
 We’ll only cover someone who’s named on your policy to drive your vehicle.
 You can do this online through our Make a Change portal

 - Some insurers allow motorists to drive other cars so check if their own insurance covers them to drive your vehicle.
 It should say in their insurance documentation whether they have this cover and under what circumstances this can be used